kellyivymorrison/Presentations/CodeMash2025/README.md

 # 2025 CodeMash Slides

-This repository contains a draft-quality PDF of the slides from the presentation __Build Beautiful, Fluent APIs With The Builder Design Pattern.__
+This repository contains a draft-quality PDF of the slides from the presentation __Creating Intuitive APIs With The Builder Design Pattern.__

 The last page includes QR codes pointing to this repo; a previous